-In the Parmenides we seem to breathe the spirit of the Megarian philosophy, though we cannot compare the two in detail.
+Megarian philosophy, though we cannot compare the two in detail.
 But Plato also goes beyond his Megarian contemporaries; he has split their straws over again, and admitted more than they would have desired.
 He is indulging the analytical tendencies of his age, which can divide but not combine.
-And he does not stop to inquire whether the distinctions which he makes are shadowy and fallacious, but 'whither the argument blows' he follows.
+And he does not stop speech transferred from the sphere of mathematics, may be doubted.
+That Plato and the most subtle philosopher of the nineteenth century should have lighted upon the same notion, is a singular coincidence of ancient and modern thought.